■ site map

 As with most anything else, your health can be effectively restored, or protected, only with a planned, complete approach.
 These are the main pointers:

 2 Healthy diet is plant-based; foods of animal origin should make less than 1/4 of the caloric intake (this is not cast in stone, as it may vary individually, with body metabolism and health condition).
 Most of your protein calories should come from plant sources; otherwise, it is practically impossible to avoid excessive protein/fat consumption, as well as unhealthy low levels of the vital plant nutrients (phytonutrients, as well as essential nutrients predominantly found in plants) and fiber.

 3 Make sure that your intake of essential fatty acids is sufficient; it should make about 1/3 of your total fat intake (which should be about 20% of total calories), with roughly 1/3 of your essential fatty acid intake being Omega-3 fatty acids.
-Most of the remaining fat intake should consist from natural unsaturated fats.
-Low to moderate saturated fat intake is O.K. but heated fats - especially polyunsaturated and super-unsaturated Omegas - should be eliminated from your diet.
+Most of the remaining fat intake should consist from natural, unrefined poly- and unsaturated fats.
+Low to moderate saturated fat intake is O.K. but toxic heated fats - especially polyunsaturated and super-unsaturated Omegas - should have no place in your diet.

 6 Make sure your dietary intake of all essential nutrients is safely above the DRI level (this vary significantly from one nutrient to another; you can safely take 10-20 times the DRI of vitamin C, but not more than two or three times the DRI for, say, selenium); supplement nutrients that you can't obtain from food in needed quantities.